Mother's Happiness

-Mother's Happiness is a 1926 Chinese drama film directed by Shi Dongshan and written by Zhu Shouju, starring Zhou Wenzhu as a devoted rural mother who reared 4 children by herself after her husband died from an accident.
+Mother's Happiness (儿孙福 (兒孫福, Ér Sūn Fú, Fortunes of Descendants)) is a 1926 Chinese drama film directed by Shi Dongshan and written by Zhu Shouju, starring Zhou Wenzhu as a devoted rural mother who reared 4 children by herself after her husband died from an accident.
 It is one of the earliest extant Chinese films, but a portion is still missing.
 Like most Chinese films from this period, it is a black-and-white silent film with both Chinese and English intertitles.

 The English title is ironic, because the mother in the story hardly enjoyed any happiness in her life.